 '''

-SET USEREXmitq { 0 | 1 }
+Set USEREXmitq { 0 | 1 }

 '''

 0 means do not use the rexmit queue, 1 means use it.
+The default is 1.

 SET WDOGINT

 Specifies the number of seconds that elapse between NETEX's checking for timed-out conditions in the NRB requests.
 If a READ has a timeout value specified as 10 seconds, and the WDOGINT is also 10 seconds, the READ will actually timeout in the range 10-20 seconds.